Books and Articles

 - C.C.
 Stern Type Foundry - Portland, OR

-- Linotype Museum - Shopfheim, Germany
+- Linotype Museum - Shopfheim, Germany (now closed)

 - Hessian State Museum - Darmstadt, Germany